liawesome/InterviewSQL/README.md

 # SQLAnswers
-My solutions in SQL for problems on leetcode and strataScratch.
+The site is to document my daily progress on practicing SQL questions from leetcode and strataScratch.

+## Topics covered
+- Window function
+- Join
+- Rolling average
+- Filter conditions

 | Questions| Difficulty | Redo | Updated
 | :---         |     :---:      |          ---: |         ---: |